Jani Allan: 1990–1996: London

-By 1990 Allan had become a regular columnist for the South African weekly magazine, Scope, launching the self-titled Jani Allan column from her base in London.
+By 1990, Allan had become a regular columnist for the South African weekly magazine, Scope, launching the self-titled Jani Allan column from her base in London.
 At the peak of its success, Scope had the largest circulation of any English-language magazine in South Africa.
 An article written by Allan on 5 October 1990, volume 25, number 20 in the magazine was presented by the MP Dries Bruwer to the South African parliament in 1991 in support of a legislation issue.

-In 1990, she also worked as an occasional society columnist for the London Sunday Times, interviewing personalities such as Charlton Heston for the newspaper and publishing opinion pieces for the newspaper.
+In 1990, she also worked as an occasional society columnist for the (London) Sunday Times, interviewing personalities such as Charlton Heston for the newspaper and publishing opinion pieces for the newspaper.

-She later worked for the SABC broadcaster and journalist, Cliff Saunders's London press agency and interviewed South African and European political figures such as Jean-Marie Le Pen.
-Allan was also published by the London Evening Standard where she published reports on her former inquisitor George Carman's latest case, in which Carman was defending The People against a libel case taken by Mona Bauwens.
+Allan later worked for the SABC broadcaster and journalist Cliff Saunders's London press agency and interviewed South African and European political figures such as Jean-Marie Le Pen.
+Allan was also published by the London Evening Standard where she published reports on George Carman's latest case, in which Carman was defending The People against a libel case taken by Mona Bauwens.
 She also wrote for The Spectator where she described Carman as "a small bewigged ferret."
-Allan published opinion pieces in the Daily Mail and British conservative magazine The Salisbury Review.
-She also did research for and contributed to the anti-fascist magazine Searchlight.
+She published opinion pieces in the Daily Mail and British conservative magazine The Salisbury Review.
+She did research for and contributed to the anti-fascist magazine Searchlight.

-The book that had been embroiled in controversy during the libel case because of its content was titled White Sunset and had right-wing groups in South Africa as its subject.
+The book that had been embroiled in controversy during the libel case because of its content was titled White Sunset, and had right-wing groups in South Africa as its subject.
 It was alluded to in 1988 during her association with Terre'Blanche.
 In 1992 her agent described it to the British media as "a very serious look at the break-up of white society in South Africa" which features "fly-on-the-wall reportage".
 Several chapters had been seen and cover art had been developed but the project was ultimately not pursued.
 She had also completed Fast Cars to Ventersdorp, a satirical look at her involvement with Terre'Blanche.
 It was compared to the style of Tom Sharpe and in the foreword she explained that she had written it because "I want to leave the past behind me."
 In 1995, she gave a primetime interview to SABC.